 Proximate to load projects

+The solar facility is located on and serves a distinct campus of buildings under common ownership.
+This would include, but not be limited to, municipal facilites, colleges and universities, hospitals, industrial plants, office parks, and retail developments.

+The solar facility is located within and serves a group of residential units joined by an association.
+This would include, but not be limited to, residential condominium associations, apartment buildings/complexes under common management, and homeowners associations.

+The solar facility is located within and serves a distinct and contiguous municipal zoning district.
+This would include, but not be limited to, central business districts, residential subdivisions, urban neighborhoods, and agricultural zones.

 Projects within the same load zone but not “proximate to load”

 This will cover many types of what is virtual net metering today

+If a comprehensive solar benefit/cost study reveals significant cross-subsidization, either from or to solar generators, the DPU should be authorized to open a proceeding to investigate the need and how to address it.

 Assuming a credit value that returns to the solar generator only the fair value of benefits provided, and correspondingly, utilities receive fair compensation for the services provided to solar generators, caps on net metering should be removed.